Privacy Policy

 We use cookies and similar technologies for essential functionality (authentication, security, and service operation), and for analytics when you choose to enable it.

 Essential cookies help the Service function.
-For example, the Service may set a topotopic-session-id cookie to stabilize sessions for features like A/B assignment and request correlation.
+For example, the Service may set a topotopic-session-id cookie to stabilize sessions for request correlation and abuse prevention.
 In production, this cookie is set with SameSite=Lax and the Secure flag.

-Analytics may include first-party measurement and optional third-party analytics (such as Google Analytics) when analytics consent is enabled.
+Analytics may include first-party measurement and optional third-party analytics (such as Google Analytics and PostHog) when analytics consent is enabled.

 For details about specific cookies and their lifetimes, see our Cookie Policy.